zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 This equation has a simple optical interpretation: the first integral on the right-hand side can be seen as an *incident* (or externally-generated) wave, and the second term corresponds to a *scattered* (or internally-generated) wave.
 Both waves propagate at the speed of light.

-We can immediately use Equation 8.12 to find the expressions of the Fourier coefficients by substituting the charge and the the current densities in place of the source function:
+We can immediately use Equation 8.14 to find the expressions of the Fourier coefficients by substituting the current and charge densities in place of the source function:

-$$ \tag{8.13}
+$$ \tag{8.15}
 \begin{aligned}
 	&\bm{A}(\bm{r})
 	= \bm{A_i}(\bm{r})